jraillard/parkndeploy/doc/step0_studying_devops.md

 ## Infrastructure as Code

-Infrastructure as Code or  `IaC`, means that we will be allowed to create our Infrastructure, in Azure for instance, using code.
+Infrastructure as Code or  `IaC`, means that we will be allowed to create our Infrastructure, in Azure for our case, using code.

 There's two ways of doing IaC :
 - `imperative` : you'll have to describe each steps to end with the desired infrastructure (like an algorithm)
 - `declarative` : you'll have to defines the desired state and the tool you're using will be responsible of executing needed steps

-&rarr; Most of the time, you'll looking for declarative instead of imperative as it is more easy to read / maintain and evolve ; but sometimes you'll not be allowed to do such a thing.
+> :bulb: Most of the time, you'll looking for declarative instead of imperative as it is more easy to read / maintain and evolve ; but sometimes you'll not be allowed to do such a thing.

 Here's a non-exhaustive list of IaC tools :
 - Ansible (imperative, declarative in some ways)